 - (1) Unless otherwise indicated below, the persons in the above table have sole voting and investment power with respect to all shares owned by them.
 Includes 300,443 shares of Common Stock issued in the Exchange.
-See "The Company." - (2) If the Underwriters' over-allotment option is exercised in full, the Selling Stockholders will sell an aggregate of 341,250 shares, allocated among them in the same proportion as the relative number of shares being - offered by each of them as set forth above.

-(3) The address of the stockholder is: c/o the Company, 2 Pin Oak Lane, Cherry Hill, New Jersey 08003. - (4) The Selling Stockholder is, or was during the past three years, a director, officer or employee of the Company. - (5) Does not include 261,727 shares held in trust for the benefit of Mr. Holt's child or 186,948 shares owned by Mr. Holt's spouse, Connie E. Holt.
+See "The Company." - (2) If the Underwriters' over-allotment option is exercised in full, the Selling Stockholders will sell an aggregate of 341,250 shares, allocated among them in the same proportion as the relative number of shares being offered by each of them as set forth above.
+(3) The address of the stockholder is: c/o the Company, 2 Pin Oak Lane, Cherry - (3) The address of the stockholder is: c/o the Company, 2 Pin Oak Lane, Cherry Hill, New Jersey 08003. - (4) The Selling Stockholder is, or was during the past three years, a director, officer or employee of the Company. - (5) Does not include 261,727 shares held in trust for the benefit of Mr. Holt's child or 186,948 shares owned by Mr. Holt's spouse, Connie E. Holt.
 Mr. Holt disclaims beneficial ownership of the shares held in trust for his child and the shares owned by his spouse.
 Includes 48,487 shares acquired pursuant to the Exchange.
 See "The Company." - (6) Includes 261,727 shares held in trust for the benefit of Mr. Holt's child for which Mr. Endres is trustee. - (7) This Selling Stockholder is a publicly owned Japanese company. inTEST KK occupies its facility pursuant to an agreement with this Selling Stockholder.